algorithmica-org/algorithmica/content/english/hpc/architecture/assembly.md

 - The `[reg]` syntax is used for "dereferencing" a pointer stored in a register, and on x86 you need to prefix it with size information (`DWORD` here means 32 bit).
 - The `;` sign is used for line comments, similar to `#` and `//` in other languages.

-Assembly a very minimal language because it needs to be.
+Assembly is a very minimal language because it needs to be.
 It reflects the machine language as closely as possible, up to the point where there is almost 1:1 correspondence between machine code and assembly.
 In fact, you can turn any compiled program back into its assembly form using a process called *disassembly*[^disassembly] — although everything non-essential like comments will not be preserved.

 [^disassembly]: On Linux, to disassemble a compiled program, you can call `objdump -d {path-to-binary}`.